Home Science Electrochemistry Water Electrolysis

 Salt Electrolytes

-Various water-soluble salts are used as an electrolyte during electrolysis of water.
-The most common salt electrolytes may include sodium chloride (NaCl), potassium chloride (KCl), sodium or potassium bicarbonate, etc. The electrolysis of these salt solutions gives hydrogen gas at the cathode along with other gases instead of oxygen gas in the anode.
+Various water-soluble salts are used as an electrolyte during the electrolysis of water.
+The most common salt electrolytes may include sodium chloride (NaCl), potassium chloride (KCl), sodium bicarbonate, potassium bicarbonate, etc. The electrolysis of these salt solutions gives hydrogen gas at the cathode along with other gases instead of oxygen gas at the anode.

 • Similarly, electrolysis of aqueous sodium or potassium bicarbonate solution produces hydrogen gas at the cathode and carbon dioxide gas at the anode.